Jonas1312/how-not-to-sample-points-in-circle/README.md

 This explanation however doesn't tell us how to sample the right way.

-A solution is to sample in cartesian coordinates $x$ and $y$ directly, and remove points falling outside of the circle.
+A solution is to sample in cartesian coordinates $x$ and $y$ directly, and remove points falling outside of the circle (rejection sampling).

 But we can do better (¬‿¬)